todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 - `USBPowerState_t USBPowerState()`

-   Returns the state of hardware revision of the Workshop System Computer that the code is running on.
+   Returns the mode of the USB port on the Computer.
     | `USBPowerState_t` | State |
     |---------------------|---------|
     | `DFP`            | Downstream facing port (MTM Computer acting as USB host)|